-Identification of metastasis-promoting mediator of TGF-β.
-TGF-β is a powerful metastasis promoter in the later stages of cancer progression; however, it mediates growth inhibition in early stages.
+Epithelial and myeloid TGF-β in cancer metastasis: TGF-β is a powerful metastasis promoter in later stages of cancer progression; however, it mediates growth inhibition in early stages.
 The factors mediating the functional change of TGF-β are largely unknown, which poses significant challenges to our understanding of TGF-β cancer biology and to the successful application of TGF-β-targeted therapy.
-We use focused genetic models in which TGF-β signaling is inactivated in specific cell types in the tumor microenvironment such as tumor cells, host myeloid cells, or stromal fibroblasts to discover molecular mediators and pathways important in tumor-stroma cross-talk.
-We use comprehensive gene and protein profiling technology, as well as a number of mouse models for identification and functional validation.
-We are currently working on the effect and molecular mechanisms of myeloid-specific TGF-β signaling on tumor metastasis.
+We use focused genetic models in which TGF-β signaling is inactivated in specific cell types in the tumor and microenvironment, including host myeloid cells or stromal fibroblasts, to discover molecular mediators and pathways important in tumor-stroma crosstalk.

 Please contact Dr. Li Yang for information regarding the availability of postdoctoral and graduate fellowship positions in the lab.
-Graduate students may apply through the Graduate Partnership Program that sponsors doctoral students at NIH through partnerships with various universities, including the University of Maryland and Johns Hopkins University.
+Graduate students may apply through the Graduate Partnership Program that sponsors doctoral students at NIH through partnerships with various universities, including the University of Maryland and Johns Hopkins University, and others as well.

-Dr. Li Yang is a Senior Investigator at the National Cancer Institute (NCI).
+Dr. Li Yang is a Senior Investigator at the National Cancer Institute.
 She received her Ph.D. in the Department of Cancer Biology at Vanderbilt University, under the mentorship of Dr. David Carbone.
 Her dissertation research focused on COX-2 pathway in tumor progression, immune suppression, and the contribution of host myeloid cells to tumor blood vessel formation.
 She investigated TGF-β regulation of inflammation and tumor microenvironment during her postdoc research with Dr. Harold Moses.
-She joined NCI in 2009.
+She joined NCI in 2009 and was tenured in 2016.
 Her research program is devoted to understanding the molecular mechanisms underlying tumor-stroma interaction during metastatic process.

 Dr. Yang is a recipient of the Federal Technology Transfer Award, co-recipient of FLEX Program Awards for Principal Investigators, CCR, NCI, as well as U.S.-China Biomedical Collaborative Research Grant award.